Avamegyeri/Avamegyeri.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science Graduate Student at Wright State University.
-My research is focused in Robotics, specifically human-robot collaboration, looking into how robots can hand off objects in a more human like / natural way.
+My research is focused in Robotics, specifically human-robot collaboration, looking into how robots can hand off objects in a more human-like / natural way.
 In my free time I volunteer at a cat shelter and play guitar.

 Interests
 ======